fiskaltrust/rollout-doc/technical-operations/middleware/supported-environments.md

 **Please make sure to update the Mono version**.
 The default versions in the package repositories are usually extremely outdated, so please follow the official [Mono guidelines](https://www.mono-project.com/download/stable/#download-lin-ubuntu) to get the latest packages.
 We recommend to use version **6.8.0** as this is tested by us.
 Other than that, no specific software needs to be installed (aside from the dependencies Mono has).

-:::caution Limitations for Linux
+:::caution Limitations for Linux & macOS

 - **gRPC**: **supported**
 - **REST**: **supported**
 - **SOAP**: **not supported** right now (due to open bugs in Mono's WCF implementation).

 If you haven't already decided for a communication technology, we strongly recommend gRPC, especially in Linux scenarios, as it provides a cleaner, more stable interface.
-Please refer to our demo project (currently available in C#, Java, Node.js and others) for sample implementations.
+Please refer to our [demo projects on GitHub](https://github.com/fiskaltrust?q=demo&type=all&language=&sort=) (currently available in C#, Java, Node.js and others) for sample implementations.

-When using REST, the HTTP endpoint slightly differs from the Windows version, as the version prefix cannot be included because of the mentioned Mono issues.
-Hence, a REST URL on Linux would look like this: http://localhost:1500/a4c4e466-721a-4011-a9a5-a23827a21b45/sign (instead of ../v1/sign).
+When using REST, **the HTTP endpoint slightly differs from the Windows version**, as the version prefix cannot be included because of unfixed bugs in Mono.
+Hence, a REST URL on Linux would look like this: `http://localhost:1500/a4c4e466-721a-4011-a9a5-a23827a21b45/sign` (instead of `../v1/sign`).

 In addition, if REST is used, a gRPC endpoint needs to be configured as the primary endpoint of the Queue and the SCU, so it can be properly used by our packages.

+We're working on an updated version of the Launcher that doesn't rely on Mono anymore to resolve these issues.

 :::